larrygrpolanco/rhetorical-move-step-analysis-study/Study_Design_Final.md

 **RQ1 (Performance):** How do zero-shot, few-shot (3-shot and 8-shot), and fine-tuned approaches perform on Biology research article move-step annotation?

-**RQ2 (Consistency - PRIMARY):** How does annotation consistency vary across prompting conditions, and does higher accuracy correlate with higher consistency?
+**RQ2 (Consistency - PRIMARY):** How consistent is annotation across repeated runs for zero-shot and fine-tuned approaches, and how do they compare?

 ---